elinscott/koopmans_docs/tutorials/tutorial_2.rst

 Tutorial 2: a simple KI calculation on bulk silicon
 ===================================================
 In this tutorial, we will calculate the KI bandstructure of bulk silicon.
-The input file used for this calculation can be downloaded here :download:`here <tutorial_2/si.json>`.
+The input file used for this calculation can be downloaded :download:`here <tutorial_2/si.json>`.

 Wannierisation
 --------------
-There are two main differences between performing a Koopmans calculation on a bulk system vs. a molecule (as we did in tutorial 1).
-The first difference is that we use Wannier functions as our variational orbitals.
+While this calculation will bear a lot of similarity to the previous tutorial, there are several differences between performing a Koopmans calculation on a bulk system vs. a molecule.
+One major difference is that we use Wannier functions as our variational orbitals.

 What are Wannier functions?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Most electronic-structure codes try to calculate the Bloch states :math:`\psi_{n\mathbf{k}}` of periodic systems (where :math:`n` is the band index and :math:`\mathbf{k}` the crystal momentum).
 However, other representations are equally valid.
 One such representation is the Wannier function (WF) basis.
-In contrast to the very delocalised Bloch states, WFs are spatially localised and as such represent a very convenient basis to work with for many applications.
-For our case, the fact that they are localised means that they are suitable for use as variational orbitals.
+In contrast to the very delocalised Bloch states, WFs are spatially localised and as such represent a very convenient basis to work with.
+In our case, the fact that they are localised means that they are suitable for use as variational orbitals.

 Wannier functions :math:`w_{n\mathbf{R}}(\mathbf{r})` can be written in terms of a transformation of the Bloch states: